-Although his instructors worked to teach Dave to read music, he was reluctant.
-He relied upon his keen ear that enabled him to pick up melodies and chord progressions with ease.
+Despite this classical background, the young was reluctant to learn to read , relying on a keen ear that enabled him to pick up melodies and chord progressions with ease.

-While in the army, Brubeck formed an ensemble called ‘The Wolf Pack’, a trendsetting band consisting of both white and black musicians during a time when the military was largely segregated.
+The early part of the 1940s had been spent in the army where the young was enlisted to entertain the troops.
+He formed an ensemble called ‘The Wolf Pack’, a trendsetting band consisting of both white and during a time when the military was largely segregated.

 Jazz at Oberlin (Fantasy Records, 1953)

 The saxophone player’s laid-back approach to improvisation mirrored ‘s and they were natural partners for much of their careers.